Written by Slawomir (“Swavak”) Gromadzki, MPH

 – Endometriosis is a common cause of infertility.
 The scar tissue formed from this condition can lead to infertility.
 Endometriosis is defined as a mysterious process in which the tissue from uterus (endometrium), that lines the inside of the womb, is found outside the uterus.
 It can be trapped usually in the pelvic area or abdomen.
 Find out how to recover from endometriosis >

-– Fibroids are non-cancerous, estrogen-dependent benign tumors growing in the uterus that can cause pelvic pain and heavy menstrual bleeding.
+– Fibroids > are non-cancerous, oestrogen-dependent benign tumours growing in the uterus that can cause pelvic pain and heavy menstrual bleeding.
 They also can cause infertility and recurrent miscarriages.
 A physician might recommend a myomectomy as the best surgical intervention to remove fibroids for women who want to get pregnant.

 – Premature Ovarian Failure (POF).
 Women are diagnosed with POF if they are 40 years old or younger and their ovaries no longer function to ovulate eggs.